 - Liquid hand sanitizer is allowed in containers up to 12 ounces per passenger in carry-on bags until further notice.
 Passengers can expect that containers larger than the standard allowance of 3.4 ounces of liquids permitted through a checkpoint will need to be screened separately, which will add some time to their checkpoint screening experience.

 Read our blog on what TSA is doing in response to COVID-19.
-And visit TSA’s COVID-19 web page for even more up-to-date information on what TSA is doing during this critical time.
+And visit TSA.gov for even more up-to-date information on what TSA is doing during this critical time.

 Face mask?
 Check.
 Hand sanitizer?
 Check.
 Boarding pass?
 Check.
 16-cylinder Tannerite multi-shot special effect pyrotechnic with an electrical match?
 Uh…check?!
 NOOO-ooo!!